pebreo/pebreo.github.io/endgame/partX-why.md

 ## TLDR
 Humans are social creatures.
 Human crave material wealth.
-A convergence of technologies allow use to combine the two to incentivize both pro-social behavior and the acquisition of material wealth.
+A convergence of technologies allow us to combine the two to incentivize both pro-social behavior and the acquisition of material wealth.

 Todo: ask editor where to use...
 A convergence of technologies can help birth a new human era.
 It will be possible to achieve infinite growth in population and wealth.
 Marrying social and material gain using a new money would make it possible by giving the right incentives.